ItsMeriem/DataPortfolio/critique-by-design.md

 # Step 4: Test the Solution

-To test my sketches, I interviewed two people:
+To test my sketches, I interviewed two people.
+I used the same set of questions for both interviewees and the same questions for all three visualizations.
+To protect anonymity, I paraphrased their answers.

 #### User 1: Young Progressional, mid 20s, college educated